|Application deadline:||as soon as possible|

 * You will have access to all the excellent facilities within our university including our purpose built occupational therapy kitchen, a domestic living suite and an anatomy lab all in our Clinical Skills Suite to help you put the theory into practice whilst also being able to access a variety of online resources to help your self directed learning.

 Occupational therapists enable people to take part in meaningful activities by helping them to overcome barriers that prevent them from reaching their potential.
 These activities vary from paid or unpaid work and self care activities to sports and leisure.
 We'll help you develop a deep and critical understanding of the profession.
-Take a look at the opportunities you'll have with a career in occupational therapy.

-This course is approved by the Health Professions Council, so you will be eligible to apply for registration to practise as an occupational therapist when you graduate.
+This course is approved by the Health and Care Professions Council, so you will be eligible to apply for registration to practise as an occupational therapist when you graduate.
 It is also accredited nationally and internationally through the College of Occupational Therapists and the World Federation of Occupational Therapists.

 You will develop and demonstrate your pre-registration competencies through the practical and theoretical elements of this course.
 Towards the end of the course you'll complete an independent scholarship where you'll investigate a potential area of practice you're passionate about and identify real opportunities for future innovative occupational therapy.
 When you've completed this course you'll be well placed within the employment market as a self-directed, reflective, proactive and initiative driven practitioner, capable of influencing the development of others and the profession.